Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - The data corresponding to picture stored in camera are not protected by any way ;
 - I suppose all of this was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell ;
 - Good new, Pocket Camera and Game Boy Camera seems to have the same save structure.
 They are fully intercompatibles.
+- I suppose some additionnal work would be necessary to make a proper dedicated cheating tool.

 # Pimp your save !